Manahel al-Otaibi

 Manahel bint Nasser Khalaf al-Otaibi (مناهل العتيبي; born 1994) is a fitness instructor and women's rights activist from Saudi Arabia.
 In 2024 she was convicted of terrorism offenses by a secret court after sharing posts on social media advocating for an end of the Saudi guardianship system and for showing images of herself shopping without wearing an abaya.
 She was sentenced to 11 years in prison.

 Human rights organizations ALQST and Amnesty International have called her imprisonment unjust.
-In February 2025, Amnesty reported that al-Otaibi had been "forcibly disappeared" by the Saudi government, as her whereabouts were unknown and as her lawyers and family could not speak to her.
+In February 2025, Amnesty reported that al-Otaibi had been "forcibly disappeared" by the Saudi government, as her whereabouts were unknown and her lawyers and family could not speak to her.

 Biography

-Manahel Nasser al-Otaibi was a Saudi Arabian influencer and fitness blogger.
-Living in Riyadh, the young influencer and certified fitness trainer used Twitter, Snapchat and Instagram to share fitness videos and posts advocating for women's rights in the country.
+Manahel Nasser al-Otaibi is a Saudi Arabian influencer and fitness blogger.
+Living in Riyadh, the influencer and certified fitness trainer used Twitter, Snapchat and Instagram to share fitness videos and posts advocating for women's rights in the country.